Proverbs 18 – Wisdom in Getting Along with Others

 The wellspring of wisdom is a flowing brook.

 a.
 The words of a man’s mouth are deep waters: The idea isn’t that everyone’s speech is deep and meaningful.
-Instead the idea is that we revealed the depths of our heart by the words of our mouth.
+Instead, the idea is that we reveal the depths of our heart by the words of our mouth.

 i.
 “That is, the wise sayings of a wise man are like deep waters; howsoever much you pump or draw off, you do not appear to lessen them.”
 (Clarke)

 b.
 The wellspring of wisdom is a flowing brook: When the wellspring of a man’s being is rooted in wisdom, it will then flow out from their words.

 i.
 Deep waters…flowing brook: “Fitly are the words of the wise resembled to waters, saith one, inasmuch as they both wash the minds of the hearers, that the foulness of sin remain not therein, and water them in such sort that they faint not, nor wither by a drought and burning desire of heavenly doctrine.”
 (Trapp)

 It is not good to show partiality to the wicked,

 Or to overthrow the righteous in judgment.

 a.
 It is not good to show partiality to the wicked: This is obvious to the person with a moral compass.
 Yet there are many reasons why someone might be tempted to show partiality to the wicked.
 They may do it out of misplaced compassion, out of a desire to please others, because of some kind of bribe, or many other reasons.